FaizaSuraw/mindsoothe-api/README.md

-# mindsoothe-api
+# MindSoothe API

-Backend API for MindSoothe: journaling and mood tracking application
+A backend project using Django and Django REST Framework for journaling and mood tracking.
+Currently, the project is set up with a `journal` app and the development server is running.